Dream Therapy

 King Suddhodana, with Queen Maya on his left, asks brahmins to interpret the her dream, which later revealed the birth of Buddha.
 Burmese Art, 1885

 FORGOTTEN LANGUAGE?
-Dreams have been called the forgotten language of the Gods, who talk to us via symbols, archetypes, metaphors of our dream.
-In ancient Egypt and Greece, they build healing temples (Asclepeion), where people would go in induced sleep, and would wake up with a dream bearing a solution – divinely inspired incubating dreams.
+Dreams have been called the forgotten language of the Gods, who talk to us via symbols, archetypes, and metaphors of our dreams.
+In ancient Egypt and Greece, they built healing temples (Asclepeion), where people would go in induced sleep, and would wake up with a dream bearing a solution – divinely inspired incubating dreams.
 The temple priests thus became early dream interpreters.
-Native American mythology, folklore of almost every tradition, Mesopotamia, India, China is filled to references to symbolism and mystery of dream world.
+Native American mythology, folklore of almost every tradition, Mesopotamia, India, and China are filled with references to the symbolism and mystery of the dream world.
 Artists, painters and writers have used dreams for their inspiration for centuries.

-Everyone dream, but not everyone remembers them.
-More we work with our Subconscious more active it becomes.
-If we follow Synchronicities, Signs, Symbols and Archetypes motif through our life, dreams can become logical next step.
+Everyone dreams, but not everyone remembers them.
+The more we work with our Subconscious more active it becomes.
+If we follow the synchronicities, Signs, Symbols and Archetypes motif through our life, dreams can become a logical next step.
 Though there is nothing logical about dreams, they are abstract art of the soul, so it has to be seen thus.
 Seldom will it give literal representations of your inner life.
-Often it uses symbolic or metaphoric images to guide us to a better life.
+Often, it uses symbolic or metaphoric images to guide us to a better life.
 There can be manifest content or latent content.

-Venting dreams: Daily Venting dreams are essential part of mental house clearing, of “day residue” as Freud put it, each night.
+Venting dreams: Daily Venting dreams are an essential part of mental house clearing, of “day residue” as Freud put it, each night.
 Such dreams mostly arise from the Subconscious Mind.
-They tell us what is going inside our life, emotionally – turmoil, pressures and general stresses.
-That is why sleep disorders are so difficult as they disturb our REM periods.
-It is normal to not remember these venting dreams for forget quickly.
+They tell us what is going on inside our lives, emotionally – turmoil, pressures and general stresses.
+That is why sleep disorders are so difficult, as they disturb our REM periods.
+It is normal not to remember these venting dreams for forget quickly.

-Guidance or Precognitive Dreams: Dreams can bear precognition message and glimpses of upcoming events.
-Or warning signs about an impending event which the radars of psyche have picked up rising from the Unconscious, personal or collective.
-It is important to decode such dreams, rather weed out the meaning.
+Guidance or Precognitive Dreams: Dreams can bear precognition messages and glimpses of upcoming events.
+Or warning signs about an impending event which the radars of psyche have picked u,p rising from the Unconscious, personal or collective.
+It is important to decode such dreams, rather than weed out the meaning.

-Visitation Dreams: These usually occur after a death in the family, when a deceased loved reaches out from the other side.
+Visitation Dreams: These usually occur after a death in the family, when a deceased loved one reaches out from the other side.
 They want to inform us that they are alright, as often the family left behind is apprehensive.
-Plus it also helps bringing them some closure and healing for the bereaving.
-Often such dreams come to young children, as adults as deep in grief and their subconscious mind is not ready or clear enough.
+Plus, it also helps bring them some closure and healing for the bereaved.
+Often, such dreams come to young children, as well as adults, as a result of deep grief and their subconscious mind is not ready or clear enough.
 Such dreams also come when we are going through a tough time, to assure us, comfort us or give us some direction, symbolically.

-We believe, Moon energies help us let go of old patterns or thoughts with its decreasing size and imbibe new things with its growing size.
-Thus, Waning moon (Krishna Paksha) phase gives venting dreams to people.
-And when its growing towards the full moon, waxing moon (Shukla Paksha), it gives premonition dreams.
+We believe Moon energies help us let go of old patterns or thoughts with its decreasing size and imbibe new things with its growing size.
+Thus, the waning moon (Krishna Paksha) phase gives venting dreams to people.
+And when it’s growing towards the full moon, waxing moon (Shukla Paksha), it gives premonition dreams.
 Or Intuitive dreams.

-Dreams also reveal our Shadow worlds – our dark desires, our unhealed wound and our un-integrated or abandoned sub-personalities, so can be used as tool in Shadow Work.
+Dreams also reveal our Shadow worlds – our dark desires, our unhealed wound and our un-integrated or abandoned sub-personalities, so they can be used as a tool in Shadow Work.

 “Once you understand symbolic things, you too will see symbols everywhere. ” – Joseph Campbell